On efficiently solvable cases of Quantum k-SAT: Introduction

-\paragraph*{Discussion, previous work and open questions.} Regarding our parameterized algorithm, our notions of transfer filtrations and blow-ups apply to \emph{any} instance of $k$-QSAT (and thus also\footnote{For the special case of $k$-SAT, note that it is not \emph{a priori} clear that having a transfer filtration with a small foundation suffices to solve the system trivially.
+First, our notions of transfer filtrations and blow-ups apply to \emph{any} instance of $k$-QSAT (and thus also\footnote{For the special case of $k$-SAT, note that it is not \emph{a priori} clear that having a transfer filtration with a small foundation suffices to solve the system trivially.
 This is because the genericity assumption on constraints, which $k$-SAT constraints do not satisfy, is required to ensure that any assignment to the foundation propagates to all bits in the instance.
 Thus, the brute force approach of iterating through all $2^b$ assignments to the foundation does not obviously succeed.} $k$-SAT), including $\class{QMA}_1$-complete instances.
 (For example, every $k$-uniform hypergraph has a trivial foundation obtained by iteratively removing vertices until the resulting set contains no edges.
-A key question is how \emph{small} the foundation and radius of the filtration can be chosen for a given hypergraph, as our algorithm's runtime scales exponentially in these parameters; see Equation~(\ref{eqn:runtime}).)
+A key question\footnote{Whereas our algorithm's runtime benefits greatly from small foundation size, a natural question is whether a ``small'' versus ``large'' foundation generally should make $k$-QSAT easier or harder.
+Intuitively, indeed one expects a smaller foundation to yield ``easier'' instances of $k$-QSAT, as recall the foundation captures the hard ``core'' of the $k$-QSAT instance (in that, roughly speaking, assignments to the foundation qubits generically force assignments onto the remaining, non-foundation, qubits).
+In the ``Open Questions'' paragraph of Section~\ref{scn:intro}, we conjecture that computing the minimum foundation size is NP-hard of a given input hypergraph is actually NP-hard (similar to how computing common parameterized algorithmic parameters such as treewidth is NP-hard~\cite{ACP87}).} is how \emph{small} the foundation size $b$ and radius $r$ of the filtration can be chosen for a given hypergraph, as our algorithm's runtime scales exponentially in these parameters; see Equation~(\ref{eqn:runtime}).)
 More precisely, our techniques in Section~\ref{scn:parameterized}, up to and including the Qualifier Lemma, apply to arbitrary $k$-QSAT instances.
-If one also imposes generic constraints for an arbitrary hypergraph, then the Surjectivity Lemma (Lemma~\ref{l:surjectivity}) also holds.
-The main question is when \emph{local} solutions to the qualifier constraints (which act only on $b$ out of $n$ qubits) can be extended to \emph{global} solutions to the entire $k$-QSAT instance.
-We answer this question affirmatively for the non-trivial class of $k$-QSAT instances which satisfy the preconditions of Theorem~\ref{theorem} (e.g. the semi-cycle, fir tree, crash, and any $k$-uniform hypergraph with $b=\abs{V}-\abs{E}+1$), obtaining exponential speedups in some cases in Section~\ref{sscn:runtime}.
+If one also assumes that constraints are \emph{generic} (but still on an arbitrary hypergraph), then the Surjectivity Lemma (Lemma~\ref{l:surjectivity}) also holds.